thibaut1998e/Graph_signal_processing/README.md

 # Graph Signal Processing and Spectrogram Visualization via MinLA

-This readme gives of brief summary of our work, you can find a more detailed description in the article we wrote : *Analysis of the relation between the minLA problem and the visualisation of a graph spectrogram* (first document of repesitory)
+This readme gives a brief summary of our work, you can find a more detailed description in the article we wrote : *Analysis of the relation between the minLA problem and the visualisation of a graph spectrogram* (first document of repesitory)

 ## Overview